hasibzunair/learn-docker/examples/image_classification_model_serve/README.md

 # CompVis Platter

 This application deploys a deep learning image classification model as an API endpoint that recognizes what object is present in an image.
-It also shows results in a simple frontend UI.
+It accepts images from the user and also shows results retured by the endpoint in a frontend UI.
 It demonstrates use-cases of different tools such as `PyTorch`, `FastAPI`, `Gradio` and `Docker`.

 <p align="left">
   <a href="#"><img src="./frontend/test1.jpeg" width="200"></a> <br />